johndave74/Sales-Analysis/README.md

 ![Sales Analysis Dashboard](https://github.com/user-attachments/assets/d01a49f0-ebd3-4814-92c3-c12833213f2b)

-Here are deep insights derived from the Sales Analysis Dashboard you shared:
+Here are deep insights derived from the Sales Analysis Dashboard:

 ### **Overall Sales Performance**
 - **Total Sales:** The company generated a total of $401.41K in sales.
 This indicates a strong sales performance over the analyzed period.